Education Research Current About VU Amsterdam NL

 • Designing education with innovative technology (ICT)

-2. How to integrate virtual exchange into your course
+1. How to integrate virtual exchange into your course

 Erasmus Universiteit Rotterdam

-Do you see your own students collaborating with students from another country within your subject?
+Do you want your own students collaborating with students from another country within your course?
 To offer them a learning experience with students and teachers from a different environment/culture?
 To achieve this without students going on a physical exchange, Virtual Exchange (VE) can be used.
 Via VE, students work together on tasks online and in this way develop competences such as collaboration and intercultural communication in addition to professional knowledge.
 Through VE, ALL students have the opportunity for an international experience and are not hindered by mobility challenges.
 In addition, VE offers students an interesting different perspective on the content of the course.
 Examples include exploring health care in both countries or discovering perspectives on behavioral problems or mental disorders.

 In this MicroLab you will work on the integration of VE in your course.
 This MicroLab has been developed in close collaboration with UNIC, a European alliance of eight universities in post-industrial cities in Europe that are committed to stimulating mobility and inclusion with a view to social impact.